chriott/DeAMR/README.md

 ## Adjectives/Adverbs evoking a verb frame

 One "slogan" of AMR is to prefer a verb frame whenever it is possible.
+When annotating adjectives/adverbs in DeAMR, always try to find a fitting verb frame, if there exists one.

 ```lisp
 (c0 / entgegnen-01